ggonza39/outty-scrum-project/Sprint-Planning/Sprint-1/Contributions-Summary.md

 ## Data Interpretation & Role Breakdown
 - Technical Leadership & Infrastructure:
-Beyond code authorship, kabirgonzalez7 orchestrated the project's operational foundation.
+Beyond code authorship, Gilberto orchestrated the project's operational foundation.
 This included establishing the directory structure, configuring Vercel deployments, setting up GitHub Actions for CI/CD, and implementing Branch Protection Rules.
 Leadership efforts also extended to Scrum management: refining the backlog, defining story points, and maintaining the ZenHub board.

 - Development & UI/UX:
-hblake3 led the backend integration, focusing on high-volume logic and data entity definitions.
-The frontend was a collaborative effort between SnowPants (UI/UX) and takeshia.banks (Frontend), ensuring the visual design translated into functional components.
+Hunter led the backend integration, focusing on high-volume logic and data entity definitions.
+The frontend was a collaborative effort between Heidi (UI/UX) and Takeshia (Frontend), ensuring the visual design translated into functional components.

 - Refactoring & TDD Standards:
-The high "Removed" count for kabirgonzalez7 is a direct result of the Red-Green-Refactor cycle.
+The high "Removed" count for Gilberto is a direct result of the Red-Green-Refactor cycle.
 This reflects the intentional effort to reduce technical debt during the initial Outty foundation and the Gilded Rose legacy refactor.

 - Quality Gate & Product Ownership:
-The metrics for SteveJaman and gibsongarner2014 reflect specialized roles that occur "outside the IDE."
-As Product Owner, SteveJaman focused on requirement validation and PR reviews to ensure the Quality Gate was maintained.
+The metrics for Anthony and Gibson reflect specialized roles that occur "outside the IDE."
+As Product Owner, Anthony focused on requirement validation and PR reviews to ensure the Quality Gate was maintained.
 The Testing role involved extensive manual and automated verification of features, ensuring that the "Definition of Done" was met for each user story before final integration.